Job and private life - is the mix good for us?

 But there are also opposing opinions which say that work and private life can not be separated.
 Thus writes Mario Celic:

 Where people work together, celebrate, live, love, etc., there are always conflicts.
 Sometimes there are conflicts in very banal areas ...
-Thus, the profession is not a conflict-free zone, even robots generate conflicts!
-A separation between work and home is not possible, unless you are schizophrenic ...
+So the profession is not a conflict-free zone, even robots create conflicts!
+A separation between work and private is not possible, unless you are schizophrenic ...

 And Markus Notte-Binder notes: